 Why Do Experienced Teachers Need Reflective Practice?

 Reflection in the teaching profession is not merely a trend but a vital tool that creates personal and professional growth.
 It's akin to looking into a mirror, not just to see oneself but to explore the depths of one's teaching persona.
-This process is more than self-assessment; it's a journey of self-discovery and continuous improvement.
+This process is more than self-assessment; it's a process of self-discovery and continuous improvement.

 The positive experience of reflection contributes significantly to job satisfaction and can act as a buffer against work strain and burnout.
 A study by Xu et al., 2021 elucidates how reflective practices can enhance emotional well-being among teachers.
 This isn't just about avoiding negative outcomes; it's about developing a positive, proactive approach to one's career.